thradams/cake/ownership2.md

 free(p);
 ```

-> **Note** Note: `override_state` is a dangerous function and should be avoided.
-Before using it, consider alternatives such as warning suppression or assert.

 ---

 ## Chapter 5: Known Limitations

-Cake's flow analysis is not intra-procedural ; it does not trace relationships across function call
-boundaries or between separate branches that share the same underlying condition.
+Cake's flow analysis is intra-procedural — it does not trace relationships across function call boundaries or between separate branches that share the same underlying condition.
 This leads to a small number of false positives in certain patterns.

 ### Correlated Conditions